 - It doesn't require any serious maintenance (like collimation - and if it does, it happens very rarely).
 Keep your glasses clean, and you are ready to go.

 - It's easy to operate.
 As a beginner, you don't want to make things any harder, especially that you have many other things to learn about astrophotography than operating the telescope itself.
 Make this hobby simple at the start, and it will save you many frustrations on the road.

 Size / Weight

 A telescope is only a single part of a whole astrophotography rig.
-Telescope itself doesn’t take images – you need a camera (DSLR or mirrorless is the best pick for a beginner), some adapters to plug it to the telescope, a solid tripod, and the single most important component – the equatorial mount (if you don’t know what the equatorial mount is, check out my Astrophotography for Beginners guide).
-Every mount on the market has two parameters:
+Telescope itself doesn't take images - you need a camera (DSLR or mirrorless is the best pick for a beginner), some adapters to plug it into the telescope, a solid tripod, and the most critical component - the equatorial mount (if you don't know what the equatorial mount is, check out my Astrophotography for Beginners guide).
+Every equatorial mount on the market has two parameters: